+In digital marketing, sometimes we rely on reverse image search for tracking down unauthorized product images being used by competitors, to which this can lead to a cease and desist.
+Or, if an unauthorized photo is being used, perhaps you can discuss a citation back to your owned image (resulting in a link).
 Below are some of the Greenlane team’s favorite image search tools, with the pros and cons of each broken out.
 So the next time you’re running an image audit for yourself or a client, engaging in an image reclamation link building campaign, looking for a nice image to use for an article – or just trying to figure out who that creepy secret admirer really is – you’ll know which tool to choose.

 TinEye Reverse Image Search and Compare

 TinEye was the first website to ever use image identification technology and to this date is still one of the most popular and widely used reverse search engines out there.
-It’s great for professional photographers or creatives who have work online and want to see if any of it has been stolen or modified and reused.
+It’s great for professional photographers or creatives who have worked online and want to see if any of it has been stolen or modified and reused.
 At the time this article was written, TinEye boasted 14.7 billion indexed images.
-In case you’re skeptical, TinEye makes its release and update information publicly available at tineye.com/updates.
+In case you’re skeptical, TinEye makes its release and updates information publicly available at tineye.com/updates.

 Pros: TinEye’s easy to use, just upload or enter an image URL to get started.
 The free version of the tool allows you to save your previous searches, all you need to do is register an account first.
 To make it even easier to use, TinEye has Chrome, Firefox, and Safari browser extensions.
 The free version allows 150 searches per week.
 If TinEye finds possible image matches, it’s easy to click and visually compare the image to your upload with a nifty switch feature (pictured below).